tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 ### Definitions

-We investigate a blind robot that navigates in a scene $S$ from the starting point $s$ to a target $t$, which are a distance $n$ apart. $S$ contains a finite number of convex inpenetrable obstacles.
+We investigate a blind robot that navigates in a scene $S$ from the starting point $s$ to a target $t$ which are a distance $n$ apart.
+$S$ contains a finite number of convex inpenetrable obstacles.
 The robot is assumed to be a mobile point automaton that is only aware of its absolute position and the position of $t$.
 It is blind, and only receives sensory feedback when it hits an obstacle.
 It can then follow the edge of the obstacle without knowing about its shape.

 The robot will always try to move in a straight line to $t$.
 When the robot hits an obstacle, it will follow the shape of the object in the direction that initially minimizes the distance to the target until the path to $t$ is clear again.
 It will repeat its behavior.
 We assume without loss of generality that if the robot hits the obstacle perpendicularly, the robot moves counterclockwise.
 This robotic behavior can be categorized as memoryless and dynamic, since it does not plan its path in advance, but decides on its direction every time it touches an obstacle, solely based on its current position, the position of the target and the gradient of the object it hits.